bobuk/ubase/README.md

  True
  ```

- Normally you will want slightly more structured keys, just use colon-separated strings, like "user:bobuk" for example.
- To add some sugar to these combinations we have `uBase.<prefix>.<method>`.
+ Usually, you will want slightly more structured keys.
+Just use colon-separated strings, like "user:bobuk" for example.
+To add some sugar to these combinations, we have `uBase.<prefix>.<method>`.

  ```python-console
  >>> await DB.user.put("umputun", {"firstname":"Eugeny", "lastname": "Doe"})